learn-co-students/sinatra-dynamic-routes-lab-v-000/README.md

 4. Create a dynamic route at `get '/say/:word1/:word2/:word3/:word4/:word5'` that accepts five words and returns a string containing all five words
 (i.e. `word1 word2 word3 word4 word5`).

-5. Create a dynamic route at `get '/:operation/:number1/:number2'` that accepts an operation (add, subtract, multiply or divide) and performs the operation on the two numbers provided.
-For example, going to `/add/1/2` should render `3`.
+5. Create a dynamic route at `get '/:operation/:number1/:number2'` that accepts an operation (add, subtract, multiply or divide) and performs the operation on the two numbers provided, returning a `String`.
+For example, going to `/add/1/2` should render `3` as a `String`.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-dynamic-routes-lab' title='Sinatra Dynamic Routes Lab'>Sinatra Dynamic Routes Lab</a> on Learn.co and start learning to code for free.</p>